15r10nk/canonical-imports/README.md

 ### Options

 canonical-imports follows all imports by default. `--no` can be used to prevent certain types of import changes.
-- `--no public-private` prevents changing public imports into private imports like the follow:
+- `--no public-private` prevents changing public imports into private imports like in the following:
     ``` diff
     -from package.module import Thing
     +from package.module._submodule import Thing
     ```
-- `--no into-init` do not follow imports into `__init__.py` files.
+- `--no into-init` prevents following imports into `__init__.py` files.
-    example:
+    Example:
     ``` python
     # m/__init__.py
     ...